SAP/ai-sdk-js/tests/smoke-tests/README.md

 The purpose of the smoke tests is to find obvious issues in the e2e process of using the SAP Cloud SDK for AI libs.

-The sample code app is running on Cloud Foundry and uses the current canary version of the SAP Cloud SDK for AI.
+The sample application is running on Cloud Foundry and uses the current canary version of the SAP Cloud SDK for AI.

 ## Deploying a new version of the sample code app